AragornDude/hyprland-plugins-but-hyprer/hyprbars/README.md

 ## Custom Titles

 I also added custom title window rules.
 These titles can be formatted with variables.
-In the current iteration there are three variables:
+There are many variables, here are some examples:

-`{OriginalTitle}` -> The original title that would show by default.
+`{Title}` -> The original title that would show by default.

+`{Position}` -> The current position of the window on the screen.

 `{Date}` -> The current date in %Y-%m-%d formatting.